In order to attend Selkirk College you must meet the admission requirements for the College and for the program you wish to enrol in.

 Please ensure to read the portfolio guidelines carefully as submissions that do not meet the required guidelines will not be reviewed.

-The Digital Arts & New Media program delivers curriculum on both the Apple Mac OS X and Microsoft Windows platforms.
+The Digital Arts Program delivers curriculum on both the Apple Mac OS X and Microsoft Windows platforms.